laurabrenskelle/mbon-docs/_docs/data-portal-demo.md

 ![](./img_4.png)

-**There are seven Tabs here**:
+**There are nine Tabs here**:
+1.**Home** - This takes you to the MBON Data Portal home page.
-1. **Catalog** - This takes us to the Data Catalog
+2. **Catalog** - This takes you to the Data Catalog.
-2. **Map** -This will take us to the Catalog entry for a loaded data layer
+3. **Map** -This will take you to the Map viewer.
+If any datasets have been added to the map, they will appear.
-3. **Data Views** -These are collections on plots from different Data Layers (we'll come back to this soon)
+4. **Data Views** -These are collections of plots from different Data Layers (we'll come back to this soon).
-4. **Settings** - Here you can change things like the Units and color schemes
+5. **Settings** - Here you can change things like the Units, color schemes, base layers for the map, and many other options.
-5. **Share** -This will generate a unique link to what you are currently seeing in the portal.
+6. **Share** -This will generate a unique url to what you are currently seeing in the portal.
 This can be shared with others or used to regenerate the portal in its current state.
-6. **Help** - Here you find links to the help documents and an interactive guide to the portal
+7. **Help** - Here you find links to the help documents and an interactive guide to the portal
-7. **Feedback** -This is a great way to report bugs, ask questions, or open a line of communication with us!
+8. **Feedback** -This is a great way to report bugs, ask questions, or open a line of communication with us!
 We track all of the feedback and appreciate any comments.

 ## Exploring the Data
 Now let’s go back to the map by clicking on **Map** button.